 Join the HJF Team!

-HJF is seeking a Molecular Technologist to support the John P. Murtha Cancer Center (MCC) located at the Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
+HJF is seeking a Patient Educator/Clinical Nurse Specialist to support the Hematology/Oncology inpatient ward at the John P. Murtha Cancer Center (MCC) located at the Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
 HJF provides scientific, technical and programmatic support services to MCC.